Cities in San Diego County – 2023 Complete List and Guide

-It is no wonder why more than 16,000 people are moving to the suburbs of San Diego County every year.
-Between the unbeatable weather, rich history, and vast array of famous attractions, who wouldn’t want to join the ranks of these lucky Southern Californians?
+It is no wonder thousands of people move to the suburbs of San Diego County every year.
+It has unbeatable weather, rich history, and a vast array of famous attractions.
+Who wouldn’t want to join the ranks of these lucky Southern Californians?

 With living options ranging from beachfront properties and city apartments to gated neighborhoods and large custom homes, there is a place for just about every taste and lifestyle.

-If you are one of the lucky ones who will be making your way to this beautiful county soon, the next step will be choosing the city where you will plant your roots.
+If you are one of the lucky ones who will make your way to this beautiful county soon, the next step will be choosing the city where you will plant your roots.

 After looking at what is now known as Mission Bay, a Spaniard decided to name the region after Saint Didacus, who more commonly went by the name San Diego.

-Once the Mexican declaration of independence from Spain was passed, this area remained a part of Mexico until 1848.
-At that time, the Mexican-American War came to an end thanks to the Treaty of Guadalupe Hidalgo and shortly thereafter become part of the state of California in 1850.
+Once the Mexican Declaration of Independence from Spain was passed, this area remained a part of Mexico until 1848.
+At that time, the Mexican-American War came to an end thanks to the Treaty of Guadalupe Hidalgo.
+Shortly thereafter, it become part of the state of California in 1850.

 Unfortunately, this wasn’t the last war that directly affected the San Diego area.
 Before the turn of the century, the Spanish-American War of 1898 brought the need for a navy to be established.
 It was closely followed by both World Wars, leading to a total of seven naval bases being built around the county during those times.

-Since then, the area has grown into a thriving region, playing key roles in the tuna fishing industry, aerospace manufacturing, home to multiple universities, and much more.
+Since then, the area has grown into a thriving region.
+It plays a key role in the tuna fishing and aerospace manufacturing industries.
+It’s home to multiple universities, and much more.

 Area Geography & Climate